Hamiltonian Mechanics of Feature Learning: Bottleneck Structure in Leaky ResNets: Discretization Scheme

 Figure \ref{fig:discrete} illustrates the effect of the choice of $\rho_\ell$ for different depths $L$, we see a small but consistent advantage in the test error when using adaptive or irregular $\rho_\ell$s.
-Looking at the resulting Bottleneck structure, we see that the adaptive $\rho_\ell$s result in more steps especially in the beginning of the network, but also at the end.
-This because the `true function' $f^*:\mathbb{R}^{30}\to \mathbb{R}^{30}$ we are fitting in these experiments is of the form $f^*= g_3 \circ g_2 \circ g_1$ where the first inner dimension is 6 and the second is 3, thus resulting in a rank of $k^*=3$.
-But before reaching this minimal dimension, the network needs to represent $g_2 \circ g_1$, which requires more layers, and one can almost see that the weight matrices are roughly $6$-dimensional around $p=0.3$.
-The adaptivity to this structure could explain the advantage in the test error.
+Looking at the resulting Bottleneck structure, we see that the adaptive $\rho_\ell$s adapts to the bottleneck structure, putting more steps in the first and last layers, and less in the low-dimensional middle layers.